Tellyouthepass ransomware removal instructions

 According to cyber criminals, this ransomware encrypts data using RSA-1024 and AES-256 cryptography algorithms.
-The only way to decrypt files is to buy a decryption tool that people who developed Tellyouthepass have.
-In order to buy it, victims have to transfer these cyber criminals 0.2 of Bitcoin to a provided Bitcoin wallet address and then to send screenshots of the completed transaction to firstname.lastname@example.org email address.
-Cyber criminals promise to send a decryption tool once they will get these screenshots.
-Their ransom note also includes information that victims should not rename any of the encrypted files or to try to decrypt them using some other tools/software.
-However, it is known that most cyber criminals do not send their victims decryption tools even if a ransom is paid.
-For this reason we recommend not to trust these or any other ransomware developers.
-Unfortunately, ransomware-type programs cause encryptions that are impossible to decrypt without using tools that usually only particular ransomware's developers have.
-There is no tool that can be acquired for free and would be capable of decrypting files encrypted by Tellyouthepass.
-In such cases we recommend to use data backup that was (if was) created before having a computer with ransomware and restore all files from there.
+The only way to decrypt files is to purchase a decryption tool available only from the developers of Tellyouthepass.
+To purchase the tool, victims must transfer 0.2 of Bitcoin to these criminals via a Bitcoin wallet address provided, and then send screenshots of the transaction to the firstname.lastname@example.org email address.
+Cyber criminals promise to return a decryption tool when they receive the screenshots.
+Their ransom message also includes information stating that victims should not rename any encrypted files or to try to decrypt them using other tools/software.
+In fact, most cyber criminals do not send decryption tools even if ransoms are paid.
+Therefore, do not trust these (and other) ransomware developers.
+Unfortunately, ransomware-type programs cause encryptions that are impossible to decrypt without using specific tools held by the developers.
+No tools can be acquired free of charge that are capable of decrypting Tellyouthepass-encrypted files.
+In these cases, we recommend that you use a data backup, if one was created prior to ransomware infection, and restore all files from there.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Tellyouthepass is quite similar to other programs of this type such as Spyhunter, Raldug, Carcn and many others.
-Typically, ransomware-type programs have two main things in common: they are designed to encrypt data and ask to pay to pay a ransom.
-Most common and main differences between these programs usually are price of a decryption and cryptography algorithm that was used to encrypt files.
-In most cases encryptions are impossible to decrypt without using the right tool, unless ransomware is not fully developed and has some bugs, flaws.
-For these reasons we recommend to create data backups (regularly) and store them on some remote server like Cloud or unplugged storage device.
+Tellyouthepass is similar to many other programs of this type such as Spyhunter, Raldug, and Carcn.
+Typically, ransomware-type programs encrypt data and demand ransom payments.
+Common differences between these programs are cost of decryption and cryptography algorithm used to encrypt files.
+In most cases, encryptions are impossible to decrypt without using the correct tool, unless the ransomware is not fully developed or contains bugs/flaws.
+For these reasons, we recommend that you maintain regular backups and store them on a remote server such as Cloud or unplugged storage device.